googleinterns/step236-2020/README.md

 ### `firebase init`

 Initialise new project on Firebase.
-Currently, firebase features that this project uses are: hosting, firestore and cloud functions.
+Currently, Firebase features that this project uses are: Hosting, Firestore and Cloud Functions.
 Don't overwrite any configuration files when prompted by firebase init.
 We already configured these files for you.

 ### `firebase deploy`